 How should I study for the exams?
-The exams will test you on the spoken/written lecture material (including the slides), assigned readings and simulations and roleplays.
-Both exams will test you on the information covered in the slides, including my spoken lecture material.
-The exams will not test you on information that was relayed by other students in the class during the simulations and discussions because their information may be incorrect, unfortunately.
+The exams will test you on the spoken and written lecture material, including the slides, simulations and roleplays.
+(Both exams will test you on the information covered in the slides including my spoken lecture material so you may tape the lectures).
+The exams will not test you on information that was relayed by other students in the class during the simulations and discussions because their information may be incorrect and biased.
 You do not need to take notes on what other students say during the simulations and discussions.
-But you should try to remember what I say and what many pictures, charts and tables on the slides teach us.
+But you must try to remember what I say and what many pictures, charts and tables on my slides teach us.

-Many pictures on the slides are designed to make you think and to provoke discussion but they are also important to study.
-If you merely study the written text (by cutting and pasting it into one long document), you will likely do well on the exam but the students that score 90-100% know how to think, critically.
-Yes, I will insert into the exam riveting pictures, maps and tables taken directly from the slides-and I will ask multiple choice questions based on the pictures, maps and tables.
+Many pictures, maps and graphs on the slides are designed to make you think and to provoke discussion - they are very important to study.
+If you merely study the written text (by cutting and pasting it into one long document), you will likely do well on the exam but the students that score 90+% know how to think critically.
+I will insert into the exam riveting pictures, maps and tables taken directly from the slides-and I will ask multiple choice questions based on the slides' pictures, maps and tables.

 The exams will not test you on any of the UN resolutions that failed to pass by a two-thirds majority in the General Assembly.
 But I will test you on basic information that we learned during all three simulations, like the UN Simulation.
-The exams will not test you on the individualized roleplaying material for the Ballistic missile defence and Climate change simulations because every roleplayer has different information sheets but they will test you on the basic information everyone learns.
-I cannot test you on your individualized material as everybody is meant to learn powerfully different lessons.
+The exams will not test you on the individualized roleplaying material for the Cuban missile crisis and the North Korean crisis because every roleplayer has different information sheets.
+Instead, you will earn participation marks for participating in the simulations and you will be tested on the slides that are shown and what happened.
+I cannot test you on your individualized material as everybody is meant to learn powerfully-different lessons (e.g. President Kennedy learns different lessons from President Castro and Premier Khruschev,).

-To summarize, the final exam tests you on everything you learned from the lecture slides, assigned readings and simulations.
+To summarize, the exams test you on everything you learn from the lecture slides and from the simulations.
 You should always try to come to class-even if you have not had a chance to download or print the slides.
-During the lectures and simulations, your task is to think about and question the materials, not to be a 'medieval scribe'.
-While I appreciate many students want to reinforce the lecture material by taking handwritten or typewritten notes, you do not need to take handwritten or typed notes during class unless this is your preferred learning style.
+During the lectures, tutorials and simulations, your task is to think about and question the materials, and not be a medieval scribe so you do not need to take handwritten or typed notes during class unless this is your preferred learning style.
 Personally, I would prefer to see you thinking about the slides' content and participating in class discussions and simulations than see your head bent down, hurriedly scribbling for two hours!
 Why get writer's cramp?
-All the slides we overview are posted before class but if we do not get to the end of the slides that were posted, then I delete the slides we didn't cover or were missed so you do not need to study them.
+All the slides we overview are posted before class.
+If we do not reach the end of the posted slides, then I delete the slides we did not cover or were missed (e.g. due to a fire drill or illness) so you do not need to study them.

-9. How Can You Earn Participation Marks?
+13. How Can You Earn Participation Marks?

 Participation marks are designed to reward participation, enhance the class's activities, and increase high-quality attendance.
-I will post your participation mark before the course evaluation and before the final exam.
-Participation marks are earned through participation in lectures so you earn participation points all term, specifically:
+I will regularly update your participation mark during term and before and after the final exam.
+Participation marks are earned through participation in lectures and tutorials so you earn participation points all term, specifically: